damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 * Maintain GitLab.com and our other services.
 * Participate in the rotating "on-call" list to provide 24/7 emergency response availability .
 * Ensure that everything we learn from running GitLab.com is set as default or communicated to our users.
+* Write and update documentation based on customer interactions.
+* Submit and comment on feature requests based on customer interactions.

 More information can be found on the [support page in the handbook](https://about.gitlab.com/handbook/support/).

 ### Senior Service Engineer
-Senior Service Engineers are experienced Service Engineers who
+Senior Service Engineers are experienced Service Engineers who:

+* have deep knowledge of GitLab internals and a variety of possible configurations
 * train new Service Engineers
 * are a go-to person for the other Service Engineers when they face tough challenges
+* improve the support process (Optimize Zendesk flow, suggest rake task additions)
+* write blog articles regularly
+* take ownership of documentation and feature requests that is based on customer interactions

 ## Requirements for Applicants